 When boys mature, girls become desirable and their natural thirst for girls grows strong.
 It’s important to guide their understanding of the honorable way to treat them.
 Girls are a precious and valuable gift, like fine china.
 Boys need to know that girls are not an object from which they selfishly take pleasure and then discarded when finished.
 The desire of girls is to be won and for their affection to be earned.
 They want to be made to feel cherished, protected, and secure.

 Boys going through puberty have raging hormones.
 As a result, self-exploration and masturbation understandably occur.
 Your son needs to know that he isn’t weird or perverted.
 Reassure him by sharing your own personal experience.
 Then discuss with him that controlling raging hormones is an opportunity to build self-discipline and control.
 If a man doesn’t exercise control and feeds his appetite for sex, the appetite has a tendency to grow.
-As it grows it can lead to porn, and porn is a road that he needs to stay clear off of.
+As it grows it can lead to porn, and porn is a road that he needs to stay clear of.
 Porn is highly addictive and destroys relationships.
 Remind him again of the purpose of sex–for emotional and spiritual intimacy between a man and a woman, not just a man alone.
-Also, see How to Talk to Your Son About Pornography and The Effects of Porn on Marriage.
+Also, see How to Talk to Your Son About Pornography and 4 Danger of Pornography.

 Huddle Up Question

 Huddle up with your wife or ex-wife and ask, “What things do you think would be good for me to cover with our son about sex?”